 Hugo Sosa, BigData4ALL

 Hugo is the founding Partner of BigData4All; he also specializes in supporting companies in using statistical and analytical models to improve business performance and uncover actionable information.
-Before BigData4All, he was a Partner at Deloitte Mexico, responsible for Big Data & Analytics practice and different practices in Consulting firms, such as KPMG and Capgemini, and leading different business lines in Teradata, IBM and Oracle.
+Before BigData4All, he was a Partner at Deloitte Mexico, responsible for Big Data and analytics practices and different practices in Consulting firms, such as KPMG and Capgemini, and leading different business lines in Teradata and IBM.

 Grab your spot today